smetj/smetj.net/content/submit-nagios-metrics-to-graphite-with-modgearman-and-metricfactory-revisited.rst

 able to read the data coming from the Gearmand server.

 The number of workers variable (line 10) determines how many workers should consume the *perfdata* queue.
-If you notice perdata isn't consumed fast enough, you could bump this number to a higher value.
+If you notice perfdata isn't consumed fast enough, you could bump this number to a higher value.
 In this case keep an eye on the the CPU usage of Metricfactory due to the decrypting.
-If you notice Metricfactory can't keep up because of high cpu usage then another strategy might be to leave this numer on 1 and start Metricfactory with the *--instances x* parameter, where x is the number of parallel processes.
+If you notice Metricfactory can't keep up because of high CPU usage then another strategy might be to leave this number on 1 and start Metricfactory with the *--instances x* parameter, where x is the number of parallel processes.

 In this example we have connected the *gearmand.output* queue to the